-From my spot at the front of things looking out into a sea (okay a medium-sized pond) of faces, I learned it was important to skip along the surface of the ones who projected an image of “I’d rather be anywhere but here” and land on ones who beamed a deep-down satisfaction with their place in the big picture and with what was happening.
+From my worship team spot at the front of things looking out into a sea (okay a pond) of faces, I learned it was important to skip along the surface of the ones who projected an image of “I’d rather be anywhere but here” and land on those who beamed a deep-down general satisfaction with their place in the big picture and with what was happening.
 Al and Ruth were those people.
 Their countenances communicated an attitude of good will.
 I’m sure I learned to reflect that back to them when our gazes met.
 They were teachers to me.

 “Love everybody equally,” said their faces.

 “Support your leadership as they earnestly are trying their best.”

 “Be glad, genuinely glad, to come to church.”

 Whether the gradual shift in worship styles during those days was easy (you know I’m kidding) or difficult (definitely) for these dear people, there they were in the same spot each week.
 Genuinely glad to be in the house of the Lord and among His people and throwing a little kindhearted facial support towards a young, sensitive newbie up front.
 Singing as best they could from the words on the wall.
 Participating.
 Modeling to the younger ones surrounding them that this was not about them but about giving glory to God and speaking to the hearts of those who do not yet know Him.
 No. Matter.
 Whether.
 We.
 Sang.
 Their.
 Favorite.
 Stuff.
 Or.
 Not.